mariaSheahata17/Leetcode-in-Scala/README.md

 # Leetcode-in-Scala
-Interview questions from Leetcode solved in Scala.
+Technial interview questions from Leetcode solved in Scala.

 ## Easy